April 10, 2025

 Forget Spreadsheets.
 Start Building with Blocks.

-Executive business leaders on the other hand, ascend to their positions as subject matter experts.
-They are required to continuously absorb, understand and articulate with clarity the new and emerging information across the entire enterprise, much of which is likely to be outside their expertise.
+Executive business leaders, on the other hand, ascend to their positions first as subject matter experts, then as managers of teams of some kind, and then finally as managers of other managers.
+And as they climb the corporate ladder, they are required to continuously absorb, understand and articulate with clarity the new and emerging information across the entire enterprise, much of which is likely to be outside their original areas of expertise.
+As such, they get inundated with briefs, reports, and an endless supply of spreadsheets to aid in their learning, which can prove tedious and uninspiring.

-Four Things a CEO and My Toddler Have in Common
+Five Things a CEO and My Toddler Have in Common

 Anticipating "Think, Feel, and Do"